 This metric is calculated first by determining the ARR generated 12 months prior to the end of the current period for a cohort of customers who had active contracts at that time.
 We then calculate ARR from the same cohort of customers at the end of the current period, which includes customer expansion, contraction and churn.
 The current period ARR is then divided by the prior period ARR to arrive at our dollar-based net retention rate.
+Any ARR obtained through merger and acquisition transactions does not affect the dollar-based net retention rate until one year from the date on which the transaction closed.
 The cohorts of customers that we present dollar-based net retention rate for include direct, third-party reseller, and total customers.
 Direct customers include enterprise, mid-size and small business customers.

-The following table provides our dollar-based net retention rate for the fiscal years ended January 31, 2024 and 2023:
+The following table provides our dollar-based net retention rate for the periods presented: